DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-UK-trainees.md

 You must have taken up a place on a teacher training course in England leading to [qualified teacher status](https://www.gov.uk/guidance/qualified-teacher-status-qts)  for the academic year 2023 to 2024.
 Your teacher training provider must be accredited by the UK government and you must be training to teach one of the following:

-* any language or languages except English, including courses which are made up of at least 50% languages
+* any secondary language or languages except English, including courses which are made up of at least 50% languages

-* physics, including:
+* secondary physics, including:

   - engineers teach physics
   - courses which are made up of at least 50% physics

-Primary school courses (training to teach 4 to 16 year olds) with a subject specialism in languages or physics are not eligible.

 You must come to the UK on one of the following visas:

 * Skilled worker visa